COM 311 MULTI-MEDIA COMMUNICATIONS One Semester

 ART 161 PRINTMAKING (Grades 9 – 12) One Semester

 This class will focus on basic forms of printmaking.
 Students will learn basic terms and techniques in relief printing, block printing, silk-screening, and etching.
 There will be a focus on design and color.
 Artists through history will be presented in relation to printmaking.
 Through discussion, written activities and projects, learners will develop a better understanding of these artists and their impact and influence on art.
 Prerequisite: Fundamentals of Art.
-Class offered every other year from 2011-12 on.
+Class offered every other year.

 ART 211 ADVANCED DRAWING AND DESIGN (Grades 10 – 12) 1 - 2 Semesters